Aastedet/ECG_DDA-1/readme.md

 We defined diabetic neuropathy as a binary variable on the individual level as the presence of at least one of these symptoms.
 Individuals with missing data on all neuropathy items were excluded, while cases with missing data on only some items were interpreted as having no symptoms of these types.

+### Final dataset

-With this method, 24 cases of neuropathy were identified among the 60 individuals in the study population (7 of 22 individuals from CDED, 17 of 38 from CPD).
+Using the above method, 24 cases of neuropathy were identified among the 60 individuals in the study population (7 of 22 individuals from CDED, 17 of 38 from CPD).

 ```r